ComicCon Asia

-ComicCon Asia was a comic book fan convention held in Metro Manila, Philippines that will feature in anime, comics, gaming, cosplay, TV shows, and movies.
-The convention held its inauguration on March 24–25, 2018 at SMX Convention Center in Pasay.
+ComicCon Asia was a comic book fan convention held in Metro Manila, Philippines, that featured in anime, comics, gaming, cosplay, TV shows, and movies.
+The convention held its inauguration on March 24–25, 2018, at SMX Convention Center Manila in Pasay.

 Organization

 The event was planned by Pauline Laping of PSL Entertainment Production, who is also the CEO and director of Miss Global Philippines, together with Nam Entertainment Group.

 Events

 Like most comic-book conventions, ComicCon Asia featured a large floor-space for exhibitors.

 History

 2018

-The convention was held on March 24–25, 2018 in SMX Convention Center in Pasay.
-Eight Division world champion Manny Pacquiao will serve as event ambassador.
+The convention was held on March 24–25, 2018, at SMX Convention Center Manila in Pasay.
+Eight Division world champion and Senator Manny Pacquiao served as event ambassador.
 Legendary comic book writer and artist Stan Lee was scheduled to attend but had to cancel citing health reasons.
 Hollywood actress Hayley Atwell was also set to appear but canceled on the last minute due to conflict with her schedule.
-Walter Jones, who played the original Black Ranger, Zachary “Zack” Taylor and Dacre Montgomery were the international guests.
+Walter Jones, who played the original Black Ranger, Zachary "Zack" Taylor and Dacre Montgomery were the international guests.

 The event also featured local talents such as musician Yael Yuzon, comic book artists Harvey Tolibao, Carlo Pagulayan, and Ian Sta.
 Maria, and Armand Serrano of Walt Disney Animation Studios.
 World renowned cosplayers Chad Hoku (Hoku props), Linda Le (Vampy Bit Me), Nana Kuronoma and Anna Redie (Enji Night) were in attendance.